rjbettis/race-restreamer/README.md

 ## Pages

-1. Home
-   - Input channel names individually or by a comma separated list.
-2. Layout
-   - Will render a 2, 3 or 4 player layout and a group of buttons to swap around channels.

-## Components

 1. Input
    - Provides a form for channel input.
 When submitted the app makes an API call to the backend to run a lambda function to verify the channel exists and checks the response.
 Channels are added to an array and passed to child components.
 2. FourStreamLayout